RM550/Learn-Python-with-Reyan/02_object_oriented_programming/02_inheritence/09_abstract_classes_and_methods/readme.md

 ✅ Use abstract classes when you need a blueprint for multiple related classes.
 ✅ Abstract methods ensure that child classes follow a predefined structure.
 ✅ They **prevent direct instantiation** while allowing flexible implementations.
+✅ Know the difference between abstract classes and interfaces for better design.

 🙌 Keep coding and exploring new concepts! 🚀🔥